You can select the binary logging format explicitly by starting

 option is available for servers that are capable of row-based

 replication.
 Rows are stored into the binary log in chunks

 having a size in bytes not exceeding the value of this option.

-When using statement-based logging for replication, it is possible for the data on the master and slave to become different if a statement is designed in such a way that the data modification is nondeterministic; that is, it is left to the will of the query optimizer.
+When using statement-based logging for replication, it is possible for the data on the source and replica to become different if a statement is designed in such a way that the data modification is nondeterministic; that is, it is left to the will of the query optimizer.
 In general, this is not a good practice even outside of replication.
-For a detailed explanation of this issue, see Section C.5.8, “Known Issues in MySQL”.
+For a detailed explanation of this issue, see Section B.3.7, “Known Issues in MySQL”.

 For information about logs kept by replicas, see Section 17.2.2, “Relay Log and Replication Metadata Repositories”.